John-Dig/template-repo/README.md

 ## Description

 ## Setup/Installation Requirements
+# correct template by installing babel and jest!!!
 - Installing all packages with $ npm install.
 - Building the project using webpack with $ npm run build
 - Starting a development server with $ npm run start